logics1/opensnitch-priv-esc/technical_writeup.md

 ### 1. Socket takeover
 daemon/ui/client.go, openSocket() dials Server.Address.
 By default this address is unix:///tmp/osui.sock which is set in /etc/opensnitchd/default-config.json.
 When credsType is empty or "simple" the dial option is grpc.WithInsecure(), which effectively means there is no authentication.
 Since /tmp is world-writable and the socket path doesn't exist until something binds it, and the daemon retries the dial if nothing is listening yet, an unprivileged user can bind unix:///tmp/osui.sock if it is not already bound.

-**Please see note about scope if authentication is enabled, as the vulnerability still exists with authentication enabled.**
+**Please see notes about scope.
+If authentication is enabled, the vulnerability still exists, but limits the scope.**